 The following policies apply to HBU student organizations.
 Other policies and procedures affecting student organizations may be covered through Student Involvement.
-For questions concerning student organizational policies and procedures you may contact Student Involvement on the second floor of the Baugh Center, or call 281-649-3073.
+For questions concerning student organizational policies and procedures you may contact Student Involvement on the second floor of the Baugh Center, or email studentlife@hbu.edu.